 + Crashboat Beach - Isabela, Puerto Rico

 This one may come as a surprise, since we never included Crashboat Beach in our Best Beaches in Puerto Rico Guide in prior years.
 Although a favorite for locals, we didn’t feel it was good for the average tourist.
-The entire coastline needed work, the cafeteria and shops needed a lot of “TLC”, facilities were non-existent and the sand was dirty most times we visited.
+The entire shoreline at Crashboat Beach needed work, the cafeteria and shops needed a lot of “TLC”, facilities were non-existent and the sand was dirty most times we visited.
 Crashboat as everyone knew it virtually does not exist anymore after the devastation of Hurricane Maria.

 So why include Crashboat in this list?
 It is one of the best beaches in Puerto Rico to see the effects of Hurricane Maria on the shores.
 Although we were in shock from the damage and changes, we took a pause, took a look around and found hope and beauty in the mid of destruction.
 The water is clearer than ever, the beach got a brand new thick carpet of soft light golden sand.
 All the buildings that now sit on the sand will certainly become an attraction to those that wish to see the effects of a hurricane.
 We all know that disasters and negativity gets attention, so if you wish to see how Hurricane Maria affected some of our beaches, this perhaps is one beach to visit.
 This marks the end of Crashboat as a generation enjoyed it, but it is also a sight of how the island will recover and rebuild a better Puerto Rico.